 Why Are Cases Increasing?

-Food-allergy rates around the world are skyrocketing.
-Twenty years ago, there may have been one or two children in an entire school population with a severe allergy; today there are at least ten times as many.
+Food allergy rates around the world are skyrocketing.
+Twenty years ago, perhaps one or two children in an entire school population had a severe allergy; today there are at least ten times as many.
 What is causing this increase?

 Too Clean, or Too Dirty